Paper Presentation Discussion AssignmentFinal paper project – class presentation discussion

 • Name any uploaded documents appropriately too (your name, title of presentation)

-• Having technical issues creating a video that includes your powerpoint and audio and video of your face, or other issue?
+• If you are having technical issues creating a video that includes your powerpoint and audio and video of your face, or other issue:

 • You could create the video/audio and narrate when the audience should transition slides